kvendrik/serve-dev/README.md

 ## Contribute

-Make your change and run `yarn example` to test them using the example setup.
+Make your changes and run `yarn example` to test them using the example setup.